Fundamentals of Ethernet

 2. IEEE Version

-This version of Ethernet is defined under IEEE 802.2/3.
-Here the data link layer is subdivided into LLC and MAC.
+This version of Ethernet comes under IEEE 802.2 and 802.3.
+Here, the data link layer has two divisions.
+They are LLC and MAC.
 To read more about it, visit the links below.

-Frame value of IEEE802.3 is less than 1500.
-This is the major difference between IEEE and DIX versions.
+We can easily distinguish between an IEEE ethernet and a DIX Ethernet.
+The Frame value of IEEE802.3 is less than 1500.
+It is the difference between IEEE and DIX versions.

 To read more about the devices and protocols work in standard, visit the link below.